Workforce Planning – Recruiting Future Talent

 - How do you help build trust, confidence, and candidate excitement with a strategy to recruit under these new constraints (such as without face-to-face interaction)?

-- Does your organisation have a solid understanding of the type of talent that has been lost to attrition, or cuts due to COVID19 and insights into the most important talent that needs to be replaced?
+- Does your organisation have a solid understanding of the type of talent that has been lost to attrition, and insights into the most important talent that needs to be replaced?

 - Is it necessary to explore new channels for potential candidates if your company relies on a “high-physical-touch” strategy?